CMU-17-214/f2023/labs/lab06.md

 # Lab 6: Refactoring and Anti-Patterns

 ## Introduction
-A lot of the design principles and heuristics we have been encouraging in this class are there to encourage good design *up-front*.
+A lot of the design principles and heuristics we have discussed in this class are there to encourage good design *up-front*.
 But you do not always have control over how a system you are using gets created.

 **Anti-patterns** are common examples of bad design.
 They tend to come about due to a program’s natural evolution, coupled with poor choices early on, which leads to code that is increasingly *tangled*, badly coupled, low on cohesion, etc. These are often signaled by **code smells** -- heuristic, but not guaranteed indicators of anti-patterns, like overly long methods, or a class that calls a lot of another class’ code (feature envy, signals high coupling).

-In this lab, you will become a code-smelling agent who detects  and attempt at refactoring them.
+In this lab, you will become a refactoring agent who detect anti-patterns and poor design decisions within the code, and attempt to fix them.
 ## Deliverables

-- [ ] Identify the anti-pattern associated with Frogger crossing the road and fix it.
-Use the Appendix for anti-pattern vocabulary!
+- [ ] Identify one design problem with Frogger crossing the road (in Frogger.java and Road.java).
+Explain the design problem to the TA and show an improved implementation that fixes the design problem.
-- [ ] Identify the anti-pattern associated with Frogger records and fix it.
+- [ ] Identify one design problem with Frogger recording themselves (in Frogger.java and Records.java).
+Explain the design problem to the TA and show an improved implementation that fixes the design problem.
-- [ ] Identify at least two issues (no need to name the anti-pattern) associated with the Drawing System, and explain how you would refactor it.
+- [ ] Identify at least two issues (no need to name the anti-pattern) associated with the Drawing System, and explain how you would refactor it to the TA.
 No coding required.

 ## Instructions

 ### Setup
 <u>Fork</u> and clone the repo from [https://github.com/CMU-17-214/f23-lab06](https://github.com/CMU-17-214/f23-lab06.git).

-The first two tasks are explicitly referring to Java code (the typescript codebase is also provided, but as longer legacy version from previous semesters).
-The last task is provided both in Java and Typescript, so feel free to explore the one you are most comfortable with.
-If you would like additional exercise, feel free to look into the "accounts" folder.
+Each task is provided in Java and Typescript, so feel free to explore the one you are most comfortable with.
+If you would like additional exercise, feel free to look into the "accounts" folder and identify the anti-pattern associated with it.

+In the appendix, we have provided a non-comprehensive list of anti-patterns you might want to read and refer to when doing the tasks.

 ### Task 1
 Frogger is trying to cross the road, which she holds as a "Road" object in her fields.
 The latter holds a boolean array indicating which steps are “occupied”; Frogger is on a specific square (“position”) and provides a move method (either forward or backward).